-Why do men more engage in risk-taking behaviour more often than women?
+Why are men more prone to engaging in risk-taking behaviour compared to women?

 I’m sure you’ve seen one of those clips on social media where people, predominantly men, injure themselves doing silly things.
 Yes, that’s what I’m talking about.

 In our ancestral times, hunting was a risky but potentially rewarding activity.
 A successful hunt provided more calories than one could gather from plants growing in the wild.
 The extra calories could be provided not only to one’s own family but also to one’s neighbours.